Serving All of Long Island: Suffolk, Nassau, and Queens

 What Is Cryotherapy?

 Developed in 1978, a Japanese doctor invented whole body cryotherapy to treat pain and inflammation caused by Rheumatoid Arthritis.
 Once people realized the many benefits it could provide, cryotherapy quickly spread into Europe, where it began being used in hospitals, spas, and athletic facilities… But cold therapy is not a new concept.
 The use of cold as a therapeutic agent dates all the back to 3500B.C., where it was referenced numerous times in the Edwin Smith Papyrus, the most ancient medical text known to humankind.
 More recently, Whole Body Cryotherapy has been shown to help those recovering from injuries, inflammatory conditions, surgery, athletic performance, stiffness, soreness, and strenuous activity.
 It is now the number one preferred recovery method for most professional sports clubs.
-Cryotherapy is also highly sought after by those suffering from auto-immune conditions, fibromyalgia, multiple sclerosis, Lyme’s, lupus, etc. Cryotherapy has also been shown to improve quality of life of those suffering from anxiety, and depression, as both disorders have close correlation with high levels of inflammation.
+Cryotherapy is also highly sought after by those suffering from auto-immune conditions such, fibromyalgia, multiple sclerosis, Lyme’s, lupus, etc. Cryotherapy has also been shown to improve quality of life of those suffering from anxiety, and depression, as both disorders have close correlation with high levels of inflammation.
 Cryotherapy has been widely studied and has been proven highly effective for numerous different applications.

 At Cryology, we offer various natural wellness therapies including:

 - Whole body cryotherapy